 - All victims should know they'll be taken seriously, be supported and kept safe.
 They shouldn't be made to feel ashamed for making a report or that they are causing a problem by reporting sexual violence or sexual harassment

-Part 5 should be read alongside the DfE's advice on sexual violence and harassment.
+Your school leaders should read part 5 of KCSIE alongside the DfE's advice on sexual violence and harassment between children.

-- Annex A - is a condensed version of part 1 (that can be read by staff who don't work directly with children on a regular basis)
+- Annex A – is a condensed version of part 1 (that can be read by staff who don't work directly with children)

 - Annex B – includes detailed guidance on specific safeguarding issues, such as: